 To prepare your magnetic photo frames, we recommend you follow Eric’s step-by-step guide:

 Measure the length of the tape against your photo frame, marking a cut line with a pen or pencil.
 If you find your tape is too thick and it overhangs the back of the frame, you may need to cut them down too.

 Cut the pieces accordingly.
 Standard scissors are sufficient in cutting our magnetic tapes and will allow for precise, clean cuts.

 Peel away the protective cover on the self-adhesive and prepare to stick.
 Don’t allow the adhesive to come into contact with other materials and try to maneuver the tape by holding it by its edges; this will avoid the tape from sticking to your fingers.

 Apply the tape to the back of your photo frame and press down, allowing a minimum of 24 hours for the adhesive to cure.

 Once the magnetic tape has cured, the newly magnetic photo frames are ready for your wall.
 Simply place them on and off and re-arrange them until you are happy with their position, of course ensuring they are straight!
 If you find the tape is not holding your frame sufficiently, apply magnetic tape to each of the 4 sides of the frame to give it more strength.
-In step 1, we only applied it to the top and bottom, as this is normally sufficient in holding frames in place.
-However, you can add more if you require.

 With your photo frames on the wall, you can stand back and think a job well done!
 Better yet, easily update the photos and rearrange them as you please to give an updated look as and when you require!